Titans Rally To Defeat Dirtbags 8-6

-Ino Patron was a homer short of the cycle, going 3-for-4 with a walk Saturday.
+Ino Patron was a home run short of the cycle, including an intentional walk.

 March 23, 2013